Back to fellos.app

 Charge members to attend — with tiered pricing and extras for guests.

 Any event in your organization can have ticketing turned on.
 When ticketing is on, the event page grows a Tickets panel where members buy in.
-You manage the whole thing from the same event page — as long as you're a Comptroller, you'll see a Manage ticketing section that others don't.
+You manage the whole thing from the same event page — as long as you're a Comptroller, the event page shows a Manage tab (alongside the Attendees tab) that regular members don't see.

-The Manage ticketing panel on an event — only Comptrollers and admins see this.
+The Manage tab on an event — only Comptrollers and admins see this.

-The Manage ticketing panel on an event — only Comptrollers and admins see this.
+The Manage tab on an event — only Comptrollers and admins see this.

 Turning Ticketing On

-1. Go to Events in the sidebar and open the event.
+1. Open Events from the sidebar and click into the event.

-4. Set the rest of the fields (below).
+4. Set the rest of the ticketing fields (below).

 5. Click Save ticketing settings.